-Another approach to capture tack sharp and high-quality pictures is to photograph in raw.
-Working in raw is equivalent to generating a negative of the photo.
-The camera will photograph the image in a manner that is a whole lot sharper and more detailed than JPEG.
+Another approach to capture tack sharp and high-quality pictures is to photograph in RAW.
+Working in RAW is equivalent to generating a negative of the photo.
+The camera will photograph the image in a manner that is a whole lot more detailed than JPEG.
 Let me explain.

-Raw is a kind of photo file.
-When you capture images in raw you achieve much more quality and sharpness.
-You acquire this contained within regions of light and shade, vibrancy and hue.
+RAW is a kind of photo file.
+When you capture images in RAW you achieve much more quality and have the potential to see more sharpness.
+You acquire this contained within regions of light and shade, vibrancy, and hue.
 This excellence and definition simply means that the digital camera is gathering more information.
-When you photograph in raw the camera is able to handle this information a lot faster and more effectively.
+When you photograph in RAW the camera is able to handle this information a lot faster and more effectively.

 Let’s take the case of a flower.
-In reality the flower is a rose-pink red colour (this is what our eyes observe).
-When you take pictures of the flower in JPEG you may lose some of the pink in the colour.
-The bloom may appear as a sturdy red colour instead.
-That is for the reason that JPEG basically cannot reproduce the mid tones of colour as fine as raw can.
+In reality the flower is a rose-pink red color (this is what our eyes observe).
+When you take pictures of the flower in JPEG you may lose some of the pink in the color.
+The bloom may appear as a sturdy red color instead.
+That is for the reason that JPEG basically cannot reproduce the mid tones of color as fine as RAW can.

-JPEG might discover in-between hues and colours tricky to identify.
+JPEG might discover in-between hues and colors tricky to identify.
 It simply isn’t seeking for the finer, subtle detail in your photo and this is why it does not distinguish it.
-However, when you change over to shooting in raw you will find that the camera picks up reddish pink tone of the flower.
-Simply put, the digital camera replicates so much more finer details when you capture in raw.
+However, when you change over to shooting in RAW format, you will find that the camera picks up reddish pink tone of the flower.
+Simply put, the digital camera replicates much finer details when you capture in RAW.

 There is one downside though.
-They cannot be seen in any program.
+RAW image files cannot be seen in just any program.
 You need special software to see raw photos.
-Depending on the kind of camera model you have the software will be different.
+Depending on the kind of camera model you have, the software will be different.
 Canon has special software called Digital Photo Professional.
-This software allows you to see your raw shots.
-As a Canon user I am only able to use Canon raw software.
-If I capture a photo with a Nikon camera I am not able to use this software program.
-Nikon have raw platforms that are available to Nikon users.
+This software allows you to see your RAW shots.
+As a Canon user, I’m only able to use Canon RAW software.
+If I capture a photo with a Nikon camera I’m not able to use this software program.
+Nikon has RAW platforms that are available to Nikon users.

 Raw is more interesting from a creative sense.
-Colours are very sharp, landscapes clearer, and your pictures are better exposed.
+Colors are very sharp, landscapes clearer, and your pictures are better exposed.
 The shade and highlights are not as prone to exposure problems as they would be in JPEG.
-Raw seems to balance out the lighting.
-In truth it is simply picking up more finer details in the scene.
-This is idyllic for photographing people and wedding ceremonies, night and dim light shots.
+RAW seems to balance out the lighting.
+In truth, it’s simply picking up more finer details in the scene.
+This is ideal for photographing people and wedding ceremonies, night, and dim light shots.

 Wedding photos can be fairly complicated when you have many different regions of light.
 Some of these highlights can work in opposition to somebody’s skin tone.
 Shooting in raw can help retain beauty in skin color tones.
-A person’s skin and natural colouring will look warm and soft when you photograph in raw.
-This is why lots of wedding and portrait photographers photograph in raw alone.
+A person’s skin and natural coloring will look warm and soft when you photograph in RAW.
+This is why lots of wedding and portrait photographers photograph in RAW alone.

 About the Author: